PortableProgrammer/Status-Light/README.md

 #### `O365_TOKENSTORE`
 *Optional*

-Default value: `O365_TOKENSTORE=~`
+Default value: `~`

 Defines a writable location on disk where the Office 365 tokens are stored.
 This location should be protected from other users.
-The default is `~`.